Most people avoid, overlook, and disregard the discussion of creating a will. A will creates and maintains a great deal of contentment.

 Wills are legal documents containing the dispensing of property by the testator.
 The testator is the person for whom the will is drawn.

-Seniors in assisted living should have a detailed plan for the dissolution or dispensation of their estate.
+Seniors in assisted living should have a detailed plan for the dissolution or dispensation of their estate, mostly with the help of a civil litigation lawyer.
 When seniors die without wills, their estates lapse into a “intestate” status.

 At the point of passing, the most important document is the will of the deceased – the Last Will and Testament will govern the affairs following the passing.